 A second, ongoing controversy concerns the question of withdrawal of nationality.
+This question is gaining a new relevance as in some cases withdrawal is now possible within a period of ten instead of five years after the acquisition.
 While the legal situation has been clarified by the legislative changes in 2009, the new regulation produced new problems with regard to the consequences of withdrawal in residence law (see Göbel-Zimmermann/Eichhorn 2010b: 349).
 According to the higher courts, the retroactive withdrawal of nationality, which is properly called nullification, does not lead to a revival of the former residence permit.
 This means that a former German national in theory may be obliged to leave the country since he is now a foreign national without residence permit.
 In practice former German nationals will either receive a residence permit or may apply for naturalisation since naturalisation authorities are obliged to consider alternative grounds for naturalisation.
 Problems related to the right to residence may, however, occur in some exceptional cases.